 Omaha Home as I saw it last summer…

 Last summer I was driving through a lovely tree-lined street in Omaha and a classic brick Colonial Revival home caught my eye.
 It stood out as it was somewhat elevated and long layers of brick stairs led up to a cheerful red door — which made it even more welcoming.
-The home attracted me as it was study on contrasts, with the rich warmth of the brick against crisp white trim and black shutters.
-I decided to make this home a part of my Omaha house portrait series.
+The home attracted me as it was a study in contrasts, the rich warmth of the brick against crisp white trim and black shutters.
+I decided to make this home part of my Omaha house portrait series.

 I wondered what was behind those interesting dormer windows.
 Were they bedrooms, a study perhaps or as is sometimes the case, just storage.
 I couldn’t help thinking that the space would probably make a wonderful art studio.
 I also wondered about the history of the home.